How to become

 Professional and industry bodies

-You could join The Dental Technologists Association, for professional development and training opportunities.
+You can join the Dental Technologists Association (DTA) for professional development and training opportunities.

 Further information

-You can get more details about how to become a dental technician from Health Careers.
+You can find out more about how to become a dental technician from Health Careers.